AHC Committees and working groups

 Develop preferences for refuelling station network options to advocate to governments on stations, fleet contracts and station access.

-WG6: Information sharing – lessons learned
+WG6: Information sharing - currently in hibernation

 Lessons learned document/project for members and other stakeholders - starting with infrastructure.